Phoenotopia: Awakening: Reception

-Initially, Phoenotopia: Awakening received mixed to warm reviews.
-Nintendo Life and Destructoid received the game well, praising the story and puzzles, but criticized the difficulty.
+Initially reviews for Phoenotopia: Awakening from Nintendo Life and Destructoid praised the story and puzzles, but criticized the difficulty.
 Hardcore Gamer and Switch Player were not as forgiving of the difficulty, giving lukewarm scores due to it, and said that it held back the charming aspects of the game.
 Nintendo World Report reported that the game felt overambitious, lacked direction, and contained balancing issues.
 All reviewers praised the art, music, and writing.
 A few days after these reviews came out, Quells said in an interview with PS4Blog.net that some of the criticisms would be addressed in a patch that was to release in the coming weeks, and was ultimately released on September 11.

 Reviews made after the patch were generally positive.
 Nintendo Wire praised the combat, finding little issue with it, but Xbox Tavern, while positive about the game as a whole, stated that the combat was "sub-par."
 The nature of this criticism markedly differs from the complaints of imbalance and difficulty in reviews before the patch.
 Nintendo Wire also criticized the lack of a minimap and a quest log, which Quells admits had slipped his mind during development, but Nintendo Life found that it enhanced game's pacing.
-All reviews praised the art, story, writing, and setting, but they all focused on the gameplay, with Nintendo Wire stating that "this isn’t a game you play for the writing or the visuals or the audio — it’s one you play for the game."
+All reviews praised the art, story, writing, and setting, but they all focused on the gameplay, with Nintendo Wire stating that "this isn't a game you play for the writing or the visuals or the audio — it's one you play for the game."